 Manufacturing Strategy

-Manufacturing strategy defines what the company will make (versus procure); where it will be made; how it will be made; and with what capabilities and capacities.
-It includes choices such as:
+Manufacturing strategy is the set of choices about what the company will make (versus procure); where it will be made; how it will be made; and with what capabilities and capacities.
+It includes:

 Together, these choices deliver your manufacturing configuration: what product types, models, modules, components, and parts are produced in which factories; and whether that production is spread across regions; concentrated in the regions where each product is sold; or networked, with some factories supplying others.